Home » StudentsMenu

-Lauren Bowden: “A Thriving Social Tradition: Modern American Consumerism and the Quilting Tradition in the Willamette Valley” According to the traditional household and gender divisions of labor, a major occupation for women in the United States for over two hundred years has been the craft of quiltmaking.
+Lauren Bowden: “The Patchwork of Experience: Mass Production and the Contemporary Quilting Tradition in the Willamette Valley.”
+According to the traditional household and gender divisions of labor, a major occupation for women in the United States for over two hundred years has been the craft of quiltmaking.
 Drawing on anthropological insights of the cultural perspective of commodities and interviews I will conduct with women quilters in the Willamette Valley, this study will explore the effects of mass production and consumerism on the contemporary quilting industry and its evolution over the past fifty years.
 It will examine the reasons lying behind the continuous survival of this tradition to understand what role quiltmaking plays in the larger U.S. society.

 Samantha Dunkel: “Religion versus Evolution: American Museum Representation of Two Ideologies.”
-Charles Darwin’s The Origin of Species (1859) initiated heated debate over the scientific basis of evolutionary theory and the validity of Creationism.
-In the United States, the controversy has taken on ideological meaning, generating much literature and public discourse.
-This study examines two museums in the Pacific Northwest that play opposing roles, promoting either evolution or creationist ideologies in the public sphere.
-I draw insights from anthropological debates on representation and interviews I conducted with museum staff and patrons to show how the museum may serve as a site for ideological education of the public.
+Since the publication of Charles Darwin‟s The Origin of Species, a heated debate has ensued over the scientific basis of evolutionary theory, and the validity of Creationism.
+In the United States, the controversy generated by this debate has taken on ideological meaning, resulting in a large body of literature and public discourse; in response, some states have even banned the teaching of Creationism in public school.
+This study explores the role two museums in the Pacific Northwest play in representing their side of the debate and promoting evolution and creationist ideologies in the public sphere.
+I draw insights from both anthropological debates on issues of representation as well as analyses of interviews conducted with museum staff and patrons to show how the museums may serve as alternative sites for educating the public on these different ideologies.

 Laura Gage: “Born American, Becoming Irish: Imagined Dual Identities.”
 In the United States, much attention has been focused on the border-crossing experience of Latin American immigrants, to the neglect of immigrants such as the Irish and Italians who are assumed to be absorbed into the melting pot of U.S. culture.
 Drawing on fieldwork conducted among Irish Americans in the U.S., this study will demonstrate that the American Irish are also responding to globalization by reimagining and reclaiming their ethnic identity, culture and heritage.
 I draw on Anderson’s insights of imagined communities to explain why descendants of Irish immigrants are becoming dual citizens of the U.S. and Republic of Ireland.

-Ashley Sexton: “Teen Pregnancy on the Rise in Willamina: Seeking to Understand a Rural Oregon Town’s Predicament” About 7 percent of all pregnancies in the United States occur among teenage girls (15-19 years old), the highest teen pregnancy rate among industrialized countries worldwide.
-In Oregon, the rate is 5.7 percent, with rural areas hovering between 6 and 7 percent.
-This ethnographic study examines teen pregnancy in the rural town of Willamina, Oregon, where the number is startlingly high.
-I conducted participant-observation in the community for three months, asking individuals “what is influencing the high rate,” and “how it can be lowered?”
-This study also sheds light on the costs to society of teen pregnancy.
+Ashley Sexton: “Teen Pregnancy on the Rise in Willamina: Seeking to Understand a Rural Oregon Town’s Predicament.”
+The United States has the highest teen pregnancy rate in comparison to other industrialized nations.
+7 percent of all pregnancies in the United States occur among teenage girls between 15-19 years old.
+5.7 percent of pregnancies in Oregon occur among the same age bracket.
+This ethnographic study examines teen pregnancy in the small rural town of Willamina, Oregon, where the number is startlingly high.
+Illustrating that in order to fully understand the factors that influence teen pregnancy in the United States, the history and specific circumstances of a community with a high rate must be understood first.
+I conducted participant-observation in the community of Willamina for three months, asking individuals “what is influencing the high rate,” and “how it can be lowered.”
+What was discovered was that one factor cannot explain teen pregnancy; it can only be understood through an eclectic theoretical approach.
+Furthermore, this study sheds lights on the costs to society of teen pregnancy.

-Joy Charron: “The Working Child: Industrialization and Child Labor at the Thomas Kay Woolen Mill” Using information gathered from the Thomas Kay Woolen Mill and archival sources, I designed and executed an exhibit on how child labor has changed throughout history in American textile factories and how American corporations are connected to the issue today.
+Joy Charron: “The Working Child: Textile Factories, Child Labor and American Corporation Involvement.”
+Using information gathered from the Thomas Kay Woolen Mill and archival sources, I designed and executed an exhibit on how child labor has changed throughout history in American textile factories and how American corporations are connected to the issue today.
 The exhibit itself is a means to present the issue of child labor to those who view it and also an example of how to give the issue exposure and educate the public.
 Views on child labor have shifted between the rise of the textile industry and industrialization and the present day.

 Amy Franzen: “Colonias and Crayons: An Anthropological Study of Children’s Futures in Ladrillera, a colonia in a U.S.-Mexico Border Town.”
 An anthropological study of families and their children in the colonia of Ladrillera, located in the U.S.-Mexico border town of Agua Prieta, Sonora, based on field research conducted during the summer of 2007 while taking part in WOU’s first ever U.S.-Mexico border field school.
 This paper utilizes the theories of underdevelopment and dependency to help us understand the experiences of children and families and examines the cultural, economic, and systemic causes of their current plight in the poorer and underdeveloped neighborhoods of the city.